 - We Used to Be Friends:

 - Luthor and Hamilton's friendship broke off because Hamilton felt guilty for helping Luthor murder a baby and wanted to expose him.

-- Well-Intentioned Extremist: Batgirl's actions (virtually taking over Gotham, running it as her own private kingdom with spy eyes installed everywhere, banning parahumans from her city...) are questionable, but her goal is always protecting the good people of Gotham.
+- Well-Intentioned Extremist: Batgirl's actions (virtually taking over Gotham, running it as her own private kingdom with spy eyes installed everywhere, banning parahumans from her city...) is questionable, but her goal is always protecting the good people of Gotham.

 - What Measure Is a Non-Human?: Luthor justifies killing a baby because it was an alien.

 - What the Hell, Hero?: Supergirl can't believe Batgirl appears more interested in keeping her out of Gotham than in catching the Joker.Batgirl: Pay attention — you are violating my borders.
 Leave now, and you'll avoid further pain.

 Supergirl: What?!
 Lex Luthor is being tortured somewhere in Gotham, and you're attacking ME?
 Is keeping me out of Gotham worth his life?